 Relax on the beach at Keta

 Keta is part of the Volta estuary region, comprising several small islands and a complex of lagoons.
 The area is abundant with bird, fish and butterfly species and also the endangered waterbuck.

 The Keta Lagoon Complex is the largest wetlands site in Ghana covering 1,200 sq. km. from the eastern shores of the Volta River to the international border with the Republic of Togo.

 The final drive of this trip takes us back to Accra, the chaotic capital of Ghana!

 Overnight you stay in a comfortable hotel with good facilities.

-Border information: If you are leaving at Accra.
-You will exit Ghana at Accra Airport.
+Border information: If you are leaving in Accra, you will most likely exit Ghana at Accra Kotoka International Airport.

 Today is your final day and there are no activities planned.
 No accommodation is provided for tonight, unless you are continuing on with us, however you are able to book additional accommodation in Accra.
 Please ask at the time of booking.

 These trip notes have been compiled to help you prepare for your journey once you have booked.
 They include the full itinerary and dates, information and kit lists, meeting hotels, insurance, vaccinations, visas, and other information that will help you get ready for your trip.

 We update these notes regualarly and so please ensure you have an up to date version of these Trip Notes